Egypt Travel Tips And Advice from the Egypt Experts!

 The downtown of Cairo also hosts a large number of bars which are usually crowded with foreigners and tourists who stay in the hotels located in the center of Cairo.
 There is the famous After Eight Bar which usually organizes live music played by a number of youth bands in Egypt.

 Touristic cities in Sinai and the Red Sea region are also packed full of bards and discos.
 For the best information about these places, it is always recommended to check magazines like the Sinai Today or the Red Sea Today.

 A few concerts for Jazz, Rock, and pop are organized in Egypt, like the famous Jean Michael Jarre performance in the Pyramids in the celebration of the millennium.
 However, these events are quite rare to be held.

-Many of the five stars hotels in Egypt, especially in Sharm El Sheikh and Cairo, have a casino which is opened for the non Egyptians only.
-The games of these casinos are usually operated by US dollars or Euros.
+Many of the five stars hotels in Egypt, especially in Sharm El Sheikh and Cairo, have a casino which is opened for the non-Egyptians only.
+The games of these casinos are usually operated in US dollars or Euros.

 Examples of the hotels that host casinos in Egypt would include; Semiramis Intercontinental and Marriott in Cairo, El Salamlek Hotel in Alexandria, and a large number of hotels and resorts in Sharm El Sheikh and Sinai.

 Most tourists who come to Egypt know where they are going to spend...